 As a member of M.S.B.O.A., his bands have achieved superior ratings in every division from Junior High Class D to High School Class AA.
 The Algonac HS Symphonic Band was a superior rating winner at the 2009 Dixie Classic Festival, won the judge's award for Outstanding Woodwinds, and finished second by .25 points for the title of Festival Honors Band.
 The Algonac WAVE Percussion Ensemble competed in M.C.G.C. and W.G.I. events from 2002-2012 and won back to back state championships in 2005 and 2006.

-He is married to Cheryl Gras and the couple recently celebrated their 25th wedding anniversary.
-His daughter, Deanna, will be attending the Culinary Institute of America in New York to train as a chef, and his son, Tristan, is a 5th grader at Brethren MS.
+He is married to Cheryl Gras and the couple recently celebrated their 29th wedding anniversary.
+His daughter, Deanna, is a private Chef in Reno, Nevada, and his son, Tristan, is a 9th grader at Manistee MSHS.